isthatcentered/charlies-factory/README.md

 ## Give feedback
 ### You're enjoying the package ?
-Let me know at [e.peninb@gmail.com](e.peninb@gmail.com) or 🌟the repo 😀.
+Let me know at [e.peninb@gmail.com](e.peninb@gmail.com) or 🌟the repo.

 ### Found a bug ?
-Awesome, let me know by [opening an issue](https://github.com/isthatcentered/charlies-factory/issues) 👍
+You 🤟, let me know by [opening an issue](https://github.com/isthatcentered/charlies-factory/issues)

 ### Need a new feature ?
 Nice, [open an issue](https://github.com/isthatcentered/charlies-factory/issues) and let's talk about this ! 👩‍🚀